-But as I’ve put together my financial plan for the new year and thought about what makes life worth living, I kind of think your financial future isn’t about what you buy or don’t buy.
-Instead, it’s about how you view money — and whether you have an idea of what you want.
+But as I put together my financial plan earlier this year and thought about what makes life worth living, I realized that your financial future isn't about what you buy or don't buy.
+Instead, it's about how you view money — and whether you have an idea of what you want.

 Start with the End in Mind

 Your financial future won't be doomed if you have a latte from the coffee shop each day.
 It will, however, suffer if you spend your money on lattes without thinking about your end result.

 Take the time to sit down and think about what you want your life to look like now and in the future.
 Nine years ago, I lived in a house (with a mortgage) I wasn't sure I wanted.
 I wished I could travel more.
 And I wished I wasn't working 65 – 70 hours a week writing for 30 different blogs.

 Today, I work much less after raising my rates as a freelancer, have interesting podcast projects, participate in local politics, and travel several times a year for business and for pleasure.
 When I look at what I want my life to be like 10, 15, 20 years from now, I honestly hope it looks a lot like it does today.

 Getting from that point to today required planning and work.
 And, more importantly, it required vision.
 I had to clarify what I wanted my life to look like.
 Once I visualized the end result, I was able to work backward and take steps to come closer to that goal.

 How I Began Moving Toward Financial Happiness — While Visiting the Coffee Shop

 I'm a firm believer that, once your basic needs are taken care of, a lot of the unhappiness related to money comes from the reality that you probably aren't spending it in ways that reflect your values and priorities.